 Through this topic, we aim to foster SMC research by bringing together the promising new generation of talented young researchers and students.
 Our goal is to provide them with the full online conference experience in the presence of some of the most renowned veterans of the field.
 As such, we strongly encourage submissions from PhD students, master students, advanced bachelor students and early stage researchers, although all within the SMC community are most welcome to submit and participate.

-The conference will include hands-on workshops such one on the JUCE framework with Silvin Willemsen.
+The conference will include hands-on workshops such as on the JUCE framework with Silvin Willemsen.
 More information about these activities will be published here.

 Call for papers